rh-aiservices-bu/redhatai-sparring/README.md

 ## 🔵 re-Configure AnythingLLM

-1. And now if you want to chat with your small but mighty model, all you need to do is make your AnythingLLM pointing to this model!
+1. And now if you want to chat with your small but mighty model, all you need to do is to make your AnythingLLM pointing to it!
 First, let's copy the **external** endpoint of our model from `Models` page:

     ![model-external-endpoint.png](./images/model-external-endpoint.png)

-2. Go back to your AnythingLLM settings by clicking the below icon on the right bottom corner:
+2. Then, please go back to your AnythingLLM.
+Go to its `settings` by clicking the below icon on the left bottom corner:

     <img src= "./images/anythingllm-settings.png" alt="your-image-description" style="border: 2px solid grey;">

-3. And Click `LLM`.
-Just replace the Granite endpoint URL with your TinyLLM endpoint URL:
+3. Click `AI Providers` >  `LLM`, and update the model information with your TinyLLM external endpoint that you just copied:

-    - **Base URL:** `<YOUR MODEL ENDPOINT>/v1`
+    - **Base URL:** `<YOUR-MODEL-EXTERNAL-ENDPOINT>/v1`

-      - For example: https://tinyllm-neo-space.apps.prod.mycluster.com/v1 (make sure you add **/v1** at the end.)
+      - For example: https://tinyllm-neomspace.apps.prod.mycluster.com/v1 (make sure you add **/v1** at the end‼️)

     - **API Key:** Please delete, it should be empty.